bobtsang/bobtsang.github.io/_posts/2020-04-28-Data-Warehousing.markdown

     - Transformation
       - Cleaning
       - integration: schema and data
+    - Loading
+      - Refreshing
   - Data staging area
 - Date warehouse tier
   - Data marts
   - Metadata repository
+    - Business metadata
+      - meaning (or semantics) of the data
+      - organizational rules
+      - constraints related to the data
+    - Technical metadata
+      - how is it structured or organised
+      - ETL process: data lineage, cleaning rules

 - OLAP tier
+  - XMLA: XML for analysis
+  - MDX: MultiDimensional eXpressions
 - Front-end tier: client tools
   - Visualisation
   - Statistical modelling
   - Data mining

+### Hierarchy Design

+- Balanced Hierarchies

+> has only one path at the schema level, where all levels are mandatory.

+- Unbalanced Hierarchies
+- Generalised Hierarchies

 ### Reference